DevExpress/testcafe/docs/articles/documentation/test-api/assertions/README.md

 ---
 # Assertions

-You can use *assertions* to check if the tested webpage's state matches your expectations.
+You can use *assertions* to check if the tested webpage's state matches the expected state.

 TestCafe provides a comprehensive set of assertions that are based on the Behavior Driven Development style (BDD-style).
 See [Assertion API](assertion-api.md) for more information.